cucerdariancatalin/SimplePrograms/README.md

 For example, if we write 139, we get 1981, because 1\*1=1, 3\*3=9, 9\*9=81.

 [Here](SquareEveryDigit.java) you can see the implementation of this algorithm.

+## TortoiseRacing ##

+Two tortoises started a race.
+The first tortoise starts right away, and the second gives is a head start.
+If the distance between the tortoises is known, how long will it take for the second to catch up with the first?

+We will assume that the speed of the second is always greater than the speed of the first and that all numbers are non-negative integers.

+The answer should be displayed as [hours, minutes, seconds].

+This task is on [Codewars](https://www.codewars.com/kata/55e2adece53b4cdcb900006c/java).

+[Here](TortoiseRacing.java) you can see the implementation of this program.